 On the unsaturated side, we have monounsaturated and polyunsaturated fats.
 The polys include omega-3 and omega-6 fats.
 And the omega-6 fats, we now know, can do serious damage if omega-3 isn’t there to provide protection.

-Omega-9, not technically a fat, also rides shotgun, protecting us from the effects of omega-6 on chronic disease.
+Omega-9, a mix of poly- and mono-unsaturated fats, also rides shotgun, protecting us from the effects of omega-6 on chronic disease.

 Omega-6 is a mean one